albirrkarim/react-speech-highlight-demo/PROBLEMS.md

 example `9001` -> `nine thousand one`

-This package needs chat gpt api to do that.
+This package needs chat gpt api to do that. [see how to use integrate this package with open ai api](MAKE_BACKEND.md)

 ### 7. The voice is not good enough